AlexSegen/4pxservices-aws-cdk/infrastructure/README.md

 ---
 <!--END STABILITY BANNER-->

 This example creates the infrastructure for a static site, which uses an S3 bucket for storing the content.
-The site contents (located in the 'site-contents' sub-directory) are deployed to the bucket.
+The site contents (located in the 'client/build/site-contents' sub-directory) are deployed to the bucket.

 The site redirects from HTTP to HTTPS, using a CloudFront distribution, Route53 alias record, and ACM certificate.